JarryShaw/darc/docs/source/darc/sites/index.rst

    script
    tel

+To start with, you just need to define your sites customisation by inheriting :class:`~darc.sites._abc.BaseSite` and overload corresponding :meth:`~darc.sites._abc.BaseSite.crawler` and/or :meth:`~darc.sites._abc.BaseSite.loader` methods.

-To customise behaviours over :mod:`requests`, you sites customisation module should have a :func:`crawler` function, e.g.
+To customise behaviours over :mod:`requests`, you sites customisation class should have a :func:`crawler` method, e.g.
-:func:`~darc.sites.default.crawler`.
+:meth:`DefaultSite.crawler <darc.sites.default.DefaultSite.crawler>`.

 The function takes the :class:`requests.Session` object with proxy settings and a :class:`~darc.link.Link` object representing the link to be